EARTH5d/webdev-lab-notebook/reflection.md

 ---- week 7: Wave did not flagged any accessinillity errors.
 ---- week 8: No need to run accessibility tests.

+-- 08-jquery: There is no error flagged from WAVE.

 ### CSS

 Enter your reflections on this section here.